Joe Pesci and Ray Liotta in "Goodfellas" (1990)

 Any of John Mariani's books below may be ordered from amazon.com.

-It is a novella, and for anyone who loves dogs, Christmas, romance, inspiration, even the supernatural, I hope you'll find this to be a treasured favorite.
+The Hound in Heaven (21st Century Lion Books) is a novella, and for anyone who loves dogs, Christmas, romance, inspiration, even the supernatural, I hope you'll find this to be a treasured favorite.
 The story concerns how, after a New England teacher, his wife and their two daughters adopt a stray puppy found in their barn in northern Maine, their lives seem full of promise.
-But when tragedy strikes, their wonderful dog Lazarus and the spirit of Christmas are the only things that may bring back his master back from the edge of despair.
+But when tragedy strikes, their wonderful dog Lazarus and the spirit of Christmas are the only things that may bring his master back from the edge of despair.

 WATCH THE VIDEO!

 “What a huge surprise turn this story took!
 I was completely stunned!
 I truly enjoyed this book and its message.” – Actress Ali MacGraw

 “He had me at Page One.
 The amount of heart, human insight, soul searching, and deft literary strength that John Mariani pours into this airtight novella is vertigo-inducing.
 Perhaps ‘wow’ would be the best comment.” – James Dalessandro, author of Bohemian Heart and 1906.

 “John Mariani’s Hound in Heaven starts with a well-painted portrayal of an American family, along with the requisite dog.
 A surprise event flips the action of the novel and captures us for a voyage leading to a hopeful and heart-warming message.
 A page turning, one sitting read, it’s the perfect antidote for the winter and promotion of holiday celebration.” – Ann Pearlman, author of The Christmas Cookie Club and A Gift for my Sister.